Skip to main content

 What you will study

-The Master of Public Health course comprises 36 credit points of study.
-Unless otherwise indicated, each unit is worth three credit points (CP).
+To earn the Master of Public Health, students must complete 36 credit points.
+Unless otherwise indicated, each unit is worth three credit points.

 Entry requirements

-Applicants for this course must have a completed bachelor degree.
+Applicants for this course must have completed a bachelor's degree.

 Admission to this course is competitive.
 Applications will be assessed on the basis of academic merit and the number of available places.